l1xnan/obsidian-better-export-pdf/README.md

 ## Features

-Compared to the official Export PDF function:
+Compared to the official Export PDF feature:

 1. Customize the margins
-2. Export the outline containing bookmarks
+2. Export the outline bookmarks
 3. Export the included page numbers

 ## Installation